Frequently Asked Questions

 What does the interview process look like?

 Each Interview Day will take place over a half-day.
 Applicants may select to attend either a morning or afternoon session based on availability.
-The Interview Day consists of five parts:
+The Interview Day consists of four parts:

-- A long-form interview conducted by up to two admission interviewers
+Long-form interview: Conducted by up to two admissions interviewers

 Early Admissions Process (EDP)